Yukio Ozaki: Biography

 My would-be assassin deserves honor for it.

 He was especially active in the struggle for universal suffrage; universal male suffrage was established in 1925.
 During the 1930s, as an independent politician, he criticised the growing influence of the Japanese military and advocated the vote for women.
 He was imprisoned during both world wars.
 Hailed as a political hero after World War II, he was involved in anti-war, World Federalist and pro-democratic activities until his death.

 As the second elected Mayor of Tokyo after its administration was separated from the surrounding prefectures, he found himself in an arduous and sometimes disagreeable job—but his determination to make the city better produced noticeable results.
 Initial infrastructure projects that demanded his attention were wide-ranging: improving water supply and sewage, developing street surfacing, expanding streetcar service, and overseeing gas company mergers.
 His mayoral position also provided a more ambiguous range of opportunities that included entertaining foreign dignitaries like US Secretary of State William Jennings Bryan and Britain's Field Marshal Lord Kitchener.

 In 1910, Prince Iyesato Tokugawa visited Washington, D.C. leading a Japanese delegation that included Mayor Ozaki; this visit was linked to the Japanese gifting of cherry blossom trees to the U.S. Prince Tokugawa introduced Mayor Ozaki to many prominent members of the Japanese American community and to leading U.S. government officials.
-In 1910, the City of Tokyo gifted 2,000 cherry blossom trees to the City of Washington, D.C., but due those trees being diseased and had to be destroyed, The City of Tokyo replaced them and presented 3020 cherry tree saplings to the City of Washington, D.C., in 1912.
+In 1910, the City of Tokyo gifted 2,000 cherry blossom trees to the City of Washington, D.C., but due to those trees being diseased they had to be destroyed, The City of Tokyo replaced them and presented 3020 cherry tree saplings to the City of Washington, D.C., in 1912.
 Since that time, Washington's annual display of blooming cherry blossoms can be seen in West Potomac Park surrounding the Tidal Basin, a result of Ozaki's persistence in furthering this project during a time when he was mayor of Tokyo.
 These flowering trees were the genesis of the continuing National Cherry Blossom Festival in Washington, D.C. and in other states as well.

 Ozaki's pen name was Ozaki Gakudo until he relinquished it in 1946 in exchange for "So-tsuō" (meaning "grand old man of 90"), simply because he had attained the age of 90.
 Starting in 1996, a yearly Gakudo Award has been "presented to individuals or organizations active in issues including the promotion of democracy, disarmament and human rights".